tprasadtp/pkg/log/README.md

 - Even thought passing logger via context.Context is not supported, `log.Event` does include the context to allow handlers to populate contextual fields like Span and Trace.
 - Uses `map[string]any` to specify fields.
 This is better compared to passing variadic slice `...any` as it avoids depending on a vet to check for errors.
+For allocation optimization reasons, this is translated to list of attributes in `Event`.

 [wire]: https://github.com/google/wire